Roll Forming Blog

 Roll forming machines also easily and precisely form high-strength steels while accommodating for springback distortion.

-It’s also great for aesthetic projects where tool marks from other types of forming aren’t acceptable.
+Roll forming is perfect for aesthetic projects where tool marks from other types of forming aren’t acceptable.

 Learn more about the anatomy of a roll forming line and the complete roll forming process: